PaulMuturi/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd -> prints current working directory ls /root/alx-system_engineering-devops/0x00-shell_basics -> Display contents list of specified directory
+pwd -> prints current working directory ls -> Display contents list of directory cd /root -> changes directory to the root directory ls -l -> Dsplays contents list of a directory in log format